tryretool/react-take-home/README.md

  * Ideally, you'll use something like `redux` to store the positions of the components, but the exact implementation is up to you!
  * It doesn't have to look pixel perfect with amazing animations, but we do care a lot about UX and usability at Retool.
     * Paying attention to details like padding, alignment, and cursors are appreciated!
+    * Pick any UI toolkit (Bootstrap, Material, etc.), but try to make everything look consistent.
  * Even though we're only asking you to build a few different possible draggable components, how can we structure it so that it's easy to add a new component?
+ * Feel free to put whatever data in the table your want.
+It's just a placeholder.
+In the real retool, the data is based on dynamic queries.

 ## Getting started